Taritsyn/BundleTransformer/NuGet/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of TypeScript version 2.4 RTM (please note: The 2.4 RTM release is also called '2.4.1').
+   1. Added support of TypeScript version 2.4 RTM (please note: The 2.4 RTM release is also called '2.4.1');
+   2. In configuration settings of TypeScript translator was added one new property - `NoStrictGenericChecks` (default `false`).

    ====================
    POST-INSTALL ACTIONS